Arch of Constantine: Constantinian frieze

 The horizontal frieze below the round reliefs are the main parts from the time of Constantine, running around the monument, one strip above each lateral archway and including the west and east sides of the arch.
 These "historical" reliefs depict scenes from the Italian campaign of Constantine against Maxentius which was the reason for the construction of the monument.
 Modern scholarship has emphasized that these scenes projected Constantine’s ongoing identity as an armed ruler within Rome; Koortbojian notes that the frieze contributes to “a consistent imagery of the emperor’s martial character.”
 The frieze starts at the western side with the Departure from Milan (Profectio).
 It continues on the southern, face, with the Siege of Verona (Obsidio) on the left (South west), an event which was of great importance to the war in Northern Italy.
 On the right (South east) is depicted the Battle of the Milvian Bridge (Proelium) with Constantine's army victorious and the enemy drowning in the river Tiber.
 On the eastern side, Constantine and his army enter Rome (Ingressus); the artist seems to have avoided using imagery of the triumph, as Constantine probably did not want to be shown triumphant over the Eternal City.
 Koortbojian similarly argues that the Constantinian frieze ‘hardly conforms to that of a traditional triumph’, despite the inscription’s reference to triumphi.
 On the northern face, looking towards the city, are two strips with the emperor's actions after taking possession of Rome.
-On the left (North east) is Constantine speaking to the citizens on the Forum Romanum (Oratio), while to the right (North west) is the final panel with Constantine distributing money to the people (Liberalitas).
+On the left (North east) is Constantine speaking to the citizens on the Roman Forum (Oratio), while to the right (North west) is the final panel with Constantine distributing money to the people (Liberalitas).
 Rose argues that “if the spoliation of the frieze were to be acknowledged, it would disrupt the proposed program of the arch that has been anchored in place since 1939,” and that “Diocletianic imagery was pulled into the matrix along with spoliated reliefs of Trajan, Hadrian, and Marcus Aurelius, all of which became part of a completely new monument celebrating Constantine’s Decennalia.”